SymbiOHSis/symbiohsis.github.io/pages/about/c.md

 2900C is currently a two-man team, **Matthew Moran** and **Antony Faid**.
-We also have **Ivan Merkulov**, a newbie who’s on holiday in Russia until August.

-For *In the Zone* we have designed [Winston][1] the robot, who is more commonly known as The Monstrosity.
-He (or it) focuses on cones and leaves the mobile goal handling to our alliance partners.
+For *In the Zone* we are on our second revision of [Winston][1] the robot.
+Winston V2 is an internal stacker that was designed around it's mobile goal intake.
+We are consistantly in the top 5 (out of 35) in regional scrimmages.

 We strive to do the best we can both on and off the field, and uphold the [Kiwibots][2] value of “Gracious Professionalism” at all times.